 Switzerland's Schweizerische Bundesbahnen, or Swiss Federal Railway service, has accused Apple of using their iconic clock in its Clock app for iPad without permission, according to a report in the Swiss newspaper Blick [Google Translate].

-The clock, designed by Hans Hilfiker, has become an icon of both the Swiss railway and of Switzerland itself.
+, designed by Hans Hilfiker, has become an icon of both the Swiss railway and of Switzerland itself.
 The trademark and copyright for the clock is owned by the Swiss Federal Railways service.

 According to the article: